2008 Mumbai attacks: Background

 Many terrorist attacks had occurred in Mumbai since the 13 coordinated bomb explosions that killed 257 people on 12 March 1993.
 The 1993 attacks were carried out as revenge for the earlier Bombay riots, in which many Muslims were killed.
+Between March 1993 and July 2006 Mumbai city saw 12 notable incidents of bomb attacks resulting in the death of 516 people and injuries to 1952.
+Whereas all of these were bomb attacks, the November 2008 Mumbai attacks were fidayeen or suicide attacks.

 On 6 December 2002, a blast in a BEST bus near Ghatkopar station killed two people and injured 28.
 The bombing occurred on the 10th anniversary of the demolition of the Babri Mosque in Ayodhya.
 A bicycle bomb exploded near the Vile Parle station in Mumbai, killing one person and injuring 25 on 27 January 2003, a day before the visit of the Prime Minister of India Atal Bihari Vajpayee to the city.
 On 13 March 2003, a day after the 10th anniversary of the 1993 Bombay bombings, a bomb exploded in a train compartment near the Mulund station, killing 10 people and injuring 70.
 On 28 July 2003, a blast in a BEST bus in Ghatkopar killed 4 people and injured 32.
 On 25 August 2003, two bombs exploded in South Mumbai, one near the Gateway of India and the other at Zaveri Bazaar in Kalbadevi.
 At least 44 people were killed and 150 injured.
 On 11 July 2006, seven bombs exploded within 11 minutes on the Suburban Railway in Mumbai, killing 209 people, including 22 foreigners and more than 700 injured.
 According to the Mumbai Police, the bombings were carried out by Lashkar-e-Taiba (LeT) and Students Islamic Movement of India (SIMI).

 Training

-A group of men said to number between 24 and 26 received training in marine warfare at a remote camp in mountainous Muzaffarabad in Pakistan.
-Part of the training was said to have taken place on the Mangla Dam reservoir in Pakistan.

-The recruits went through extensive training: